jmatty1983/gekkoIndicators/README.md

 # gekkoIndicators
-Some indicators I wrote to be used with in gekko
+Some indicators I wrote to be used with in gekko place in your ./strategies/indicators folder